 Here some interesting facts about the Genesis of the Cenotes.

-The origin of the word “Cenote” is the maya word “Dzonot” which means “waterhole”.
+The genesis of the Cenotes starts way before the Mayans.
+But the origin of the word “Cenote” is the maya word “Dzonot” which means “waterhole”.

 Approximately 65 million years ago the peninsula of Yucatan didn’t exist – it used to be a beautiful coral reef below the surface.
 Different kinds of corals grow towards the surface but die towards the bottom at the same time (e.g madrepores).